Credshields/solidity-scanner-docs/documentation/project.md

 You can only configure webhooks for those github respository which are owned by you (user).
 Also this funcationality is only possible once you have connected your github account with SolidityScan Application.
 [Here](./integrations) are the steps to do the.

+##### Update Files to be Scanned

+You can update the files and folders that are to be scanned by selecting the checkboxes and clicking on <i>Update</i> Button.
+The files that you have not selected will be skipped and will not be scanned in future.

+###### Note: Only solidity files (files with .sol, .Sol extension) will be scanned.
+Files that will not be scanned will not be highlighted

 ![Mark Wont Fix](./assets/images/project/project_settings_webhook.png)

+Watch the Tutorial on How to Enable Github actions to facilitate continuous security using SolidityScan.

+<iframe width="740" height="420" src="https://www.youtube.com/embed/XgKJifONbi0" title="Enable Github actions to facilitate continuous security using SolidityScan" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 #### View History of Scans